Arnold diffusion

-In applied mathematics, Arnold diffusion is the phenomenon of instability of integrable Hamiltonian systems.
+In applied mathematics, Arnold diffusion is the phenomenon of instability of nearly-integrable Hamiltonian systems.
 The phenomenon is named after Vladimir Arnold who was the first to publish a result in the field in 1964.
-More precisely, Arnold diffusion refers to results asserting the existence of solutions to nearly integrable Hamiltonian systems that exhibit a significant change in the action variables.
+More precisely, Arnold diffusion refers to results asserting the existence of solutions to nearly-integrable Hamiltonian systems that exhibit a significant change in the action variables.

 Arnold diffusion describes the diffusion of trajectories due to the ergodic theorem in a portion of phase space unbound by any constraints (i.e. unbounded by Lagrangian tori arising from constants of motion) in Hamiltonian systems.
 It occurs in systems with more than N=2 degrees of freedom, since the N-dimensional invariant tori do not separate the 2N-1 dimensional phase space any more.
 Thus, an arbitrarily small perturbation may cause a number of trajectories to wander pseudo-randomly through the whole portion of phase space left by the destroyed tori.